Austria in the Eurovision Song Contest 2011: Competing entries

 ORF invited all interested artists to submit their songs to the broadcaster between 26 October 2010 and 10 December 2010.
 Each application was required to be backed by at least 33 people in order to be eligible for consideration.
 The public was also able to nominate artists for the national final on the same condition that they were backed by at least 33 people.
 All applications were posted on Ö3's official website, which included entries from former Austrian Eurovision representatives Hans Kreuzmayr–Waterloo (1976), Josef Krassnitzer–Robinson (1976), Petra Frey (1994), Alf Poier (2003) and di Bernando (2004 as part of Tie Break).
 The broadcaster received 210 submissions at the close of the deadline, which were reviewed by the Ö3 team led by Head of Ö3 Georg Spatt that selected 30 entries to compete in the online selection.
 The thirty artists and songs were revealed on 3 January 2011.

 Guten Morgen Düsseldorf

 The thirty competing songs were posted on Ö3's official website for a public voting period that ran between 3 and 31 January 2011.
-The top ten ranked entries selected by the combination of votes from a jury panel and the public vote to compete in the national final were revealed on 1 February 2011.
+The ten entries selected by the combination of votes from a jury panel and the public vote to compete in the national final were revealed on 1 February 2011.

 National final

 The televised national final took place on 25 February 2011.
 Ten songs competed in the first round where the top three were selected by a public vote to proceed to the second round.
-The top three were "Oida Taunz" performed by Trackshittaz, "Paris, Paris" performed by Klimmstein feat.
-Joe Sumner and "The Secret Is Love" performed by Nadine Beiler.
 In the second round, public televoting selected "The Secret Is Love" performed by Nadine Beiler as the winner.